-Ignite Seattle is an amazing event, with one of the largest (500 to 700 people) and friendliest crowds you will find.
+Ignite Seattle is a special event, with one of the largest (800+) and most engaged storytelling audiences you will find in our city.
 We take open submissions for talk ideas and want to help you to pitch us well.
 This post explains the best possible advice for getting your talk accepted.

-- There are only 16 slots / we average 60 submissions.
+- There are only 10 slots / we average 60 submissions.
 This means far more people are rejected than accepted.
-This is competitive so bring your A game.
+This is competitive, so bring your best.
+Show your draft to friends and get their feedback.
 But don’t take it personally if you’re rejected – these slots are precious and you’re competing with Seattle’s best.

-- The organizers meet to vote on who get accepted.
-We review all submissions, with a short window of time for discussing each submission.
+- The organizers meet to vote on who gets accepted.
+We review all submissions, mostly blind except for the title and description, with a short window of time for discussing each submission.
 We quickly filter out poorly written, under-thought or vague ones.